ArtiPedia/blog-v3/_posts/2015-02-15-coding-and-more.md

 I see a lot of blogs providing useful information on Github pages and Jekyll.
 But in my blogs, I want to provide step by step instructions for everything without missing a single point.
 This is what I expect from a blog or a documentation.
 So that is what I follow.

-Reading this in 2017? below content may seem irrelevant.
+Reading this in {{site.time | date: '%Y'}}? below content may seem irrelevant.
 Github has released an update where gh-pages branch is not necessary anymore!
 {: .r}

 ## What is Github?